Chima200057/PDE3802_CW1a/README.md

-Acknowledgements
+# Acknowledgements
-This project was prepared for PDE 3802 — Artificial Intelligence (in Robotics) 2025–26 coursework 1 By Chimaraoke Mbata & Samuel Ogarashi.
+This project was prepared for PDE 3802 — Artificial Intelligence (in Robotics) 2025–26 coursework 1 By Chimaraoke Mbata Benjamin Collins & Kingsley-Ogarashi Samuel Chukwuemeka.
 The implementation uses public open-source libraries (TensorFlow, OpenCV).